Skip navigation

 • Teach your child not to touch toys and other products that contain latex.

 • Choose toys that are made of wood, metal, or cloth that does not contain elastic.
-If you are not sure if a toy has latex, check the packaging or call the toy maker.
+If you are not sure if a toy has latex, check the packaging or contact the toy maker.

 When to Call the Doctor